 8.1.
 The vehicles shall be tested according to Annex 8.

 8.2.
-For OVC vehicles, the measurements of emissions of pollutants shall be carried out under the same conditions as specified for condition B of the Type I test (paragraphs 3.1.3. and 3.2.3.).
+For OVC vehicles, the measurements of emissions of pollutants shall be carried out under the same conditions as specified for condition B of the Type I test (paragraphs 3.1.3. and 3.2.3. of this annex).

 8.3.
 For NOVC vehicles, the measurements of emissions of pollutants shall be carried out under the same conditions as in the Type I test.